-Two new temple presidents and matrons have been called by the First Presidency.
+Three new temple presidents and matrons have been called by the First Presidency.
 They will begin their service later this year.

-Sister Garrett serves as a Relief Society meeting committee member and as a temple ordinance worker.
-She has also served as stake and ward Young Women president, ward Relief Society president, in a ward Primary presidency, seminary teacher and as a temple missionary.
-She was born in Oakland, California, to Sy Young and Betty Jean Kimball.
+Sister Hayes serves as a public affairs specialist and as a seminary supervisor.
+She has served as a ward Young Women president, in a ward Primary presidency, and as stake music chairman, cultural arts specialist and choir director.
+She was born in Salt Lake City to Lester Cline and Helen Richards Paxton.

 Weldon Bartlett Papa, 68, Oroville 1st Ward, Gridley California Stake, called as president of the Sacramento California Temple, succeeding President Norman C. Boehm.
 President Papa’s wife, Marie Fairbanks Papa, will serve as temple matron, succeeding Sister Evelyn J. Boehm.
 Brother Papa serves as a stake patriarch, temple sealer and temple ordinance worker.
 He has served as stake president, bishop, high councilor and welfare volunteer bishops’ storehouse manager.
 A retired elementary school administrator and principal, he was born in Yuba City, California, to Julius Barrow and Leona Belle Papa.

 Sister Papa serves as a ward librarian and ward missionary.
 She has served as a welfare volunteer bishops’ storehouse manager, in a ward Young Women presidency and as a gospel doctrine teacher.
 She was born in Ontario, Oregon, to Sterling Voy and Anna Fairbanks.